 Rising teen statistics

-Dr. Hrobowski also points out that heart disease is on the rise among teens and young adults because of negative lifestyle habits that are being established earlier in life.
+Dr. Hrobowski also points out that heart disease is on the rise among teens and young adults because of negative lifestyle habits that are established earlier in life.
 For example, when a child is bullied at school or there are difficult family dynamics in the home, this can lead to withdrawn behavior and poor lifestyle choices.

-Negative behaviors that lead to increased risk of heart disease, depression, and other long-lasting health problems include:
+Negative behaviors that lead to an increased risk of heart disease, depression, and other long-lasting health problems include:

 Prevention